-Both the radio and X-ray spurs emerge from the galactic plane at about the same angle ~50°, and become sharper, narrower and brighter toward the plane.
-The X-ray spur is displaced to inside (westward) of the radio ridge by ~5°, or ~10 - 15% of the apparent curvature radius.
+(westwards) of the radio ridge by $\sim 5^{\circ}$, or $\sim 10-15$ per cent of the apparent curvature radius.
 The displacement is systematically observed over the entire NPS, and will be attributed to the difference of emitting mechanisms.
 We may also mention that the Fermi γ -ray bubble is located further inside the X-ray shell.

-7.3.
-Origin of NPS
+7.3 Origin of NPS

-If the NPS is a shock front of an old supernova remnant, the radio brightness-to-diameter relation applied to Loop I indicates a diameter of ~ 100 pc and a distance to NPS of the same order (Berkhuijsen 1971).
-An alternative model attributes the origin to a hypernova or multiple supernovae, or stellar wind from high-mass stars (Egger and Aschenbach 1995; Puspitarini et al.2014; Wolleben 2007; Willingale et al. 2003).
-In this model the distance to the NPS is assumed to be ~1 kpc, which is consistent with the present lower-limit distance.
-However, the model needs to explain the origin of an extraordinarily active star formation at altitudes as high as ~ 300 pc above the galactic disk.
+If the NPS is a shock front of an old supernova remnant, the radio brightness-to-diameter relation applied to Loop I indicates a diameter of $\sim\!100$ pc and a distance to NPS of the same order (Berkhuijsen, Haslam & Salter 1971) An alternative model attributes the origin to a hypernova or multiple supernovae, or stellar wind from high-mass stars (Egger & Aschenbach 1995; Willingale et al. 2003; Wolleben 2007; Puspitarini et al. 2014).
+In this model, the distance to the NPS is assumed to be $\sim\!1$ kpc, which is consistent with the present lower-limit distance.
+However, the model needs to explain the origin of an extraordinarily active star formation at altitudes as high as $\sim\!300$ pc above the galactic disc.

-The Galactic Center explosion model postulates bipolar hyper shells produced by a starburst 15 million years ago with explosive energy on the order of 10^{55-56} ergs in the Galactic Center (Sofue et al. 1977, 1984, 1994, 2000; Bland-Hawthorn et al. 2000).
+The Galactic Centre explosion model postulates bipolar hypershells produced by a starburst 15 million years ago with explosive energy of the order of 10^{55-56} erg in the Galactic Centre (Sofue 1977, 1984, 1994, 2000; Bland-Hawthorn & Cohen 2003).
 A shock front is supposed to reach a radius ~ 10 kpc in the polar regions and ~ 3 kpc in the galactic plane.
-The lower limit distance, and the fact that the low-latitude narrow ridges in radio and X-rays emerge from the galactic plane are consistent with the Galactic Center explosion model.
+The lower limit distance, and the fact that the low-latitude narrow ridges in radio and X-rays emerge from the galactic plane are consistent with the Galactic Centre explosion model.